 The local part of an email address is very often some form of a person's name.
 There is no accepted way to represent many (most?) people's names using only ASCII charachters.

-At least one major email service (Google's gmail) supports this extension.
-Some FLOSS MTA software programs (recent versions of postfix and EXIM) support this extension.
+Many major email service providers (Google, Microsoft, etc.) support this extension.
+Some FLOSS MTA software programs (recent versions of Postfix and EXIM) support this extension.

 1. [There was UTF8SMTP, an experimental extension published in 2008] ↩